 Porto is an amazing destination for a romantic city trip in Europe.
 Even if you don’t have too much time, a prolonged weekend will charge you with enough vibe for a good part of the year.
-Plus it has its own airport so it’s easy to get to.
+Plus it has its own airport (OPO) so it’s easy to get to.
+This trip would be also a wonderful gift to someone you love!

 By the way, if you like historical cities literally soaking in